Support Arts For All

 Ferguson Center's Arts for All Program was established in 2006 to provide complimentary and deeply discounted tickets to schools and not-for-profit organizations serving children and families who would otherwise be unable to attend performances.
 The program also supports education and community outreach initiatives, accessibility services, and more.
-Through the support of Ferguson Enterprises, the Newport News Arts Commission, our sponsors and private donors, the program has greatly expanded to become an integral part of Ferguson Center's mission.
+Through the support of Ferguson Enterprises, the Newport News Arts Commission, our sponsors, and private donors, the program has greatly expanded to become an integral part of Ferguson Center's mission.

 Accessibility

-Services for patrons with special needs, from assisted listening devices to sensory bags for children on the autism spectrum, and from open captioning to Braille programs are paid for through Arts for All.
+Assistive listening devices, sensory kits for children on the autism spectrum, open captioning, and Braille programs are funded through Arts for All.
 Our goal is simple: remove all obstacles and welcome everyone who wishes to join us.

 Hearing Impaired Access

-Patrons may contact the Ferguson Center by using Virginia Relay at (800) 828-1120.
+Patrons may contact the Ferguson Center using Virginia Relay at (800) 828-1120.

 Sensory Inclusive

 The Ferguson Center has partnered with KultureCity to improve our ability to assist and accommodate guests with sensory needs.
-Our objective is to provide an inclusive and seamless experience for all guests at events including those with sensitivities, by offering:
+Our objective is to provide an inclusive and seamless experience for all guests at events, including those with sensitivities, by offering:

 Quiet Space: A room adjacent to our lobby is available as a designated quiet space.